 - Social media: Sharing information of the newest investment is not new to the social media.
 You can follow these big players social profiles like Twitter, where many a time these players release their latest picks.

-Do copycat investing works?
+Does copycat investing work?

 There are a number of regular investors who claim to make huge fortunes by copycat investing.